-Respondents would go to Rushmoor Borough Council first for advice on renting rights and responsibilities and to Estate Agents first for advice on buying a property (including low cost homes).
+Respondents would go to Rushmoor Borough Council first for advice on renting rights and responsibilities and to estate agents first for advice on buying a property (including low cost homes).
 Respondents would approach a Bank or building society first for advice on budgeting, saving and how mortgages work.

-Rushmoor Borough Council is updating its Housing and Homelessness Strategy.
-The strategy will shape the types of homes that are built in Aldershot and Farnborough and who they are for.
+Rushmoor Borough Council is updating its housing and homelessness strategy, which wil shape the types of homes that are built in Aldershot and Farnborough and who they are for.
 It will also set out how Rushmoor will work with residents and partner organisations to prevent people from becoming homeless and to provide the right help to people when they need it.

-The survey was designed so that members of the public had an opportunity to give the Council their priorities for housing in the borough.
+The survey was designed so that members of the public had an opportunity to give the council their priorities for housing in the borough.
 The new strategy is focusing on the following areas: